springfuse/springfuse.github.com/where-to-start-guide.md

 ## Spring MVC

 SpringFuse generates some code that uses the Spring Web MVC framework.
 Check
-<a target="_new" href="http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/mvc.html">Chapter 15.
+<a href="http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/mvc.html">Chapter 15.
 Web MVC framework</a>.
 You can also check the Spring Web MVC configuration files which are under <code>src/main/resources/spring</code>
 and also the famous <code>src/main/webapp/WEB-INF/web.xml</code> file.